divanvisagie/blog/content/post/feature-flags/index.md

 ---
-title: Feature Flags and Progressive Delivery
+title: Gettings started with Feature Flags and Progressive Delivery
 subtitle: An introduction using Unleash
 date: 2020-01-10
 header: feature-flag-header.jpeg
 ---

 In it's simplest form.
 A feature flag is an if statement.
-Lets take the example of an endpoint that returns the string `"Hello World"` when the user browses to [`/greeting`](http://locahost:5000/greeting):
+Lets take the example of an endpoint that returns the string `"Hello World"` when the user browses to [`/greeting`](http://locahost:8000/greeting):

 ```ts
 app.get('/greeting', (req, res) => {